karthikviswanathn/token_geometry/README.md

 ### Extracting the token representations and compute the corresponding distance matrices

-The following script extracts the representations for `Llama-3-8B`  model and stores the distances matrices in the folder `results`.
+The following script extracts the representations for `Llama-3-8B`  model and stores the distances matrices in the folder `results/Pile-Structured/Llama-3-8B`.
+To access the models, the [hugging face login token](https://huggingface.co/docs/hub/en/security-tokens) that starts with `hf_` should be provided to run this script.
 ```
 python src/extract.py --input_dir results --method structured --model_name Llama-3-8B --login_token <your_hf_login_token>
 ```